Home > Breakfast > Cranberry Orange Scones Recipe

 ½ cup cranberries, frozen

-• Pour the dough onto your rolling mat.
+• Pour the dough onto your rolling mat (or lightly floured surface).
 Gently work the dough into a ball.
 It will be sticky, so you can flour your hands to make it easier.
-Press the dough ball into a 6 inch disc.
+Press the dough ball into a 6-inch disc.
 Use a bench scraper or sharp knife to cut into 4 wedges.

 • Place the wedges 2 inches apart on the prepared baking sheet.
 Brush the tops with heavy cream and sprinkle with turbinado sugar.